peterparker57/screenshot-mcp/README.md

 - Check if the window has unusual rendering (some apps use custom chrome)

 ### Path conversion issues
-The server automatically converts WSL paths like `/mnt/c/...` to Windows paths like `C:\...`.
-Ensure your workspace is under a mounted Windows drive.
+The server automatically converts between WSL and Windows path formats:
+- WSL paths like `/mnt/c/...` are converted to `C:\...` for PowerShell
+- Windows paths like `C:\...` are converted to `/mnt/c/...` for file verification
+- Ensure your paths are accessible from both WSL and Windows

 ## Recent Updates

+### v1.2.0
+- Added custom folder support with the `folder` parameter
+- Supports both WSL paths (`/mnt/...`) and Windows paths (`C:\...`)
+- Automatic path conversion between WSL and Windows formats
+- Creates custom directories automatically if they don't exist
+- Maintains backward compatibility with default screenshots folder

 ### v1.1.0
 - Added process name capture support